neoforged/.github/primers/1.21.2/index.md

         - `getCloudColor` now returns a single `int` instead of a `Vec3`
         - `$ClientLevelData` now takes in a `FeatureFlagSet`
     - `TagCollector` -> `RegistryDataCollector$TagCollector`, now package-private
-- `net.minecraft.client.player.AbstractClientPlayer#getFieldOfViewModifier` now takes in a boolean representing whether the camera is in first person
+- `net.minecraft.client.player.AbstractClientPlayer#getFieldOfViewModifier` now takes in a boolean representing whether the camera is in first person and a float representing the partial tick
 - `net.minecraft.client.renderer`
     - `DimensionSpecialEffects#getSunriseColor` -> `getSunriseOrSunsetColor`
     - `GameRenderer`